cdsnlab/IoTservice2024/FATA/README.md

 └── └── ...
 ```
 If you don't want to pre-train, you can just copy and paste the [dataset_name]_model.pickle from './pretrained/' directory.

+## Experiment

+You can run most of the experiments in our paper by
+> $ chmod +x exp_deyo.sh
+> $ ./exp_deyo.sh

+If you want to run on the ImageNet-R or VISDA-2021, you should use main_da.py

+You should modify ROOT variable as [data_root] in exp_deyo.sh.